Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 <a id="gattservices"></a>
 ## GATT Services
-GATT services are defined by simple JSON files located in a BLE server project's `bleservices` directory.
+GATT services are defined by JSON files located in a BLE server project's `bleservices` directory.
 Each JSON file defines a single service with one or more characteristics.
 The JSON is automatically converted to platform-specific native code by the Moddable `mcconfig` command line tool and the compiled object code is linked to the app.
 The object code lives in Flash memory, significantly reducing the footprint required to deploy GATT services.

 The following is an example of JSON corresponding to a Bluetooth [Battery Service](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.battery_service.xml):